-Today is an excellent day to discover more about the health benefits of lemongrass.
+It’s an excellent day to discover more about the potential health benefits of lemongrass.

 Lemongrass is a tropical grass that has been used in Asian cuisine for centuries.